TBS-EACPD/infobase/email_backend/README.md

   - [Spam mitigation](#Spam-mitigation)

 ## Development
-  0. Install node, npm, git.
+  0. Install node, npm, git, and mongo.
 Clone the InfoBase repo
   1. `cd` to the `InfoBase/email_backend` dir
+  2. Run `npm run mongod` (either background the process or run it in its own pane)
-  2. Run `npm ci`
+  3. Run `npm ci`
-  3. Run `npm start` to start a local server on port 7331.
-Watches for changes in `src` or `templates`
+  4. Run `npm start` to start a local server on port 7331.
+Watches and restarts on changes in `src` or `templates`
-  4. In a separate window run `npm test` to run unit tests in `src` as well as end-to-end test agaist the local server
+  5. In a separate window run `npm test` to run unit tests in `src` or end-to-end test agaist the local server

 ## Endpoints